-Each year, the Center serves more than 28,000 people in Cuyahoga, Lake, Geauga and Ashtabula Counties, leveraging 50 full-time staff and more than 100 volunteers.
+Each year, the Center serves more than 40,000 people in Cuyahoga, Lake, Geauga and Ashtabula Counties, leveraging more than 50 full-time staff and more than 100 volunteers.

-Our main office is located in downtown Cleveland, Ohio, and we operate 11 satellite offices in our four-county service area in Northeast Ohio.
+Our main office is located in downtown Cleveland, Ohio, and we operate 14 satellite offices in Northeast Ohio.

 Core Values & Guiding Principles